SCBuergel/geth-as-a-service/README.md

 # geth-as-a-service
-This is a minimal ubuntu service to run [go-ethereum](https://github.com/ethereum/go-ethereum) on a server behind a VPN.
+This is a minimal ubuntu service to run [go-ethereum](https://github.com/ethereum/go-ethereum) on a server.
 Please install the latest version of geth first.
+Alternative, the geth installation and all below steps are included when running the `geth0000r.sh` script.

 1. Create `geth` user, for security purposes this user will run geth without admin priviledges) and it has no password
 ```